How to Submit to the Journal

-- Submissions will be accepted electronically until Friday, January 11, 2013.
+- Submissions will be accepted electronically until Wednesday, January 14, 2015 at 5:00 pm.
 More information about the submission process will be sent in the coming weeks.

 - Language is a powerful tool.
 Authors are reminded to use words that cannot be read as biased, oppressive, or offensive by reasonable people.
 Such resources as The Non-Sexist Word Finder: A Dictionary of Gender Free Usage and the Dictionary for Bias-Free Usage: A Guide to Non-Discriminatory Language may be useful in finding appropriate language substitutions.
 Avoid the use of the term “subject.”
 Use more specific references such as “student,” “client,” or “participant” instead.

 - Use titles that are short and descriptive of the manuscript’s content.
 Do not use abbreviations in titles.